 Resource Implications (identify any financial, legal, property or human resources issues) H&WFRS joined the Shared Service as a full partner in April 2016.
-The financial details are not fully detailed in this report but any contribution is agreed by The Treasurer.
+The financial details are not fully detailed in this report, but any contribution is agreed by The Treasurer who is a voting Member of the Client Officer Group.
 Strategic Policy Links (identify how proposals link in with current priorities and policy framework and if they do not, identify any potential implications).
 There are legal issues e.g. joining as a partner in the shared service required consideration but are not fully detailed in this report.
-Internal audit provide an independent assessment of risk mitigation against corporate priorities.
+Internal audit provides an independent assessment of risk mitigation against corporate priorities.
 Risk Management / Health & Safety (identify any risks, the proposed control measures and risk evaluation scores).
 Yes, whole report.

 Consultation (identify any public or other consultation that has been carried out on this matter) N/A - no policy change is recommended Equalities (has an Equalities Impact Assessment been completed?
 If not, why not?)
 N/A